ibrahimmoalim/JavaScript/README.md

 **Disclaimer concerning the amazon project inside this repo:**

->This project is a personal educational clone created for HTML/CSS/JavaScript practice.
+>This project is a front-end practice clone created for educational purposes only.
-It is not affiliated with, endorsed by, or sponsored by Amazon.
+It is not affiliated with, endorsed by, or sponsored by Amazon.com, Inc.
-All trademarks and brand assets belong to their respective owners.
+All trademarks, brand names, and logos belong to their respective owners.

 Learning from **YouTube**: